arulbose/rosx/README.md

       Preemptive             : Threads with lower priority are preempted in favour of higher priority threads Round robin scheduling : Same priority threads are atleast executed for the time slice given.
       Priority inheritance   : Implemented as part of mutex services to avoid priority inversion
-##### 2. Dynamic thread management
+##### 2. Dynamic task management
-      Threads can be created either during initialization or execution context of other threads.
-There is no limit to thread creation and is limited to only by the resources(memory) available.
+      Tasks can be created either during initialization or execution context of other tasks.
+There is no limit to number of task creation and is limited to only by the resources(memory) available.
+Dynamic and static stack allocation for tasks supported.
 ##### 3. Application kernel timers services
       Supports static or dynamic creation of timers.
 Dynamic management of timers.
 ##### 4. Mutex services